 Forestry & Wildlife Habitat Management - Manchester State Forest

 Brown Water Ecosystems, Rocky Shoals Spider Lilies - Landsford Canal State Park

 Graduation Ceremony/Rain Date - Sesquicentennial State Park

-When: 12 classes are held during each session - the next session will be held in Spring 2018, beginning March 16th, meeting every Friday through June 1st.
+When: 12 classes are held during each session - the next session will be held in Spring 2019, beginning mid-March, meeting every Friday through late May/early June.
 At this time, only one session is held each year, in the spring.
-The Spring 2018 class is currently full.
 Sign up to receive information about the next class through the form below.

 Classes generally begin at 9:00 am at varying locations listed above.
 Ending times may vary depending on the field trip, but generally between 1:00-3:00 pm.
 Classes will be held rain or shine.